 A: They have a lateral work agreement with the US for diplomats, so not an issue.

 Q: What’s the economic climate like in Dublin, is there plenty of work?

-A: Certain sectors are ok, but the recession is definitely very noticeable
+A: Certain sectors are okay, but the recession is definitely very noticeable.

 Q: How does the work culture differ from home?

 A: Not as reliable and good customer service is not as highly valued as in the US.